Symptoms, Testing, and Care

 - diarrhea (that does not have another cause)

-Patients with at least two symptoms may be eligible for testing.
 The symptoms of coronavirus may appear 2-14 days after exposure (based on the incubation period of MERS-CoV viruses).

 How to get tested